Hela (character): Siege of Asgard

 During the Siege of Asgard, Loki appears before Hela asking if she has made arrangements for the dead.
 Hela points out she is without a Hel so she cannot take them in and plans to let the dead wander Midgard forever.
 Loki provides her with proof of the Disir, banished, cannibalistic Valkyries who once belonged to Bor whom he cursed for dining on the flesh of other Asgardians to only be able to feed on the souls of gods.
 Using his extraordinary swordsmanship skills Loki was able to make a group of 13 submit to him.
 Meeting with Mephisto, Loki strikes up a deal granting a portion of his netherworld to Hela for one thousand and one years, as her new Hel.
 In exchange for this, Hela erases Loki from the Books of Hel, thus he is no longer tied to Hel or Asgard, gaining absolute freedom.
 Unknown to Hela, Loki had manipulated these events in his favor as he had the Disir in his services and had leased them out to Mephisto for one hundred and one days after demonstrating their skill to the demon lord.
-Hela summons Danielle Moonstar to repay her debt and to gather the spirits of the Asgardians that fell in battle with Norman Osborn's forces as quickly as possible so they do not fall prey to the Disir.
+Hela summons Danielle Moonstar to repay her debt and to gather the spirits of the Asgardians who died in battle with Norman Osborn's forces as quickly as possible so they do not fall prey to the Disir.

 The Disir, still hungry, attack Hela's new Hel as it was not the true Hel they were banished from.
 Sensing the Disir's assault on the dead Asgardians, Hela attempts to protect them using the sword Eir-Gram, but she is disarmed and her arm sliced off brutally.
 Hela is quickly overwhelmed and her own remaining power insufficient to counter theirs.
 Absorbing the dead into her body, Hela creates a fortress around herself to protect them and asks Thor for help through the recently deceased body of an Asgardian.
-With the help of Thor and Tyr, they manage to slay and banish the remaining Disir, whose souls are claimed by the triumphant Mephisto.
+With the help of Thor and Tyr, they manage to kill and banish the remaining Disir, whose souls are claimed by the triumphant Mephisto.